quixio/quix-samples/python/sources/web_api_gateway/README.md

 # Flask Web Gateway

-[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/web_api_gateway) is Flask Web API gateway example to ingest data into the topic from any source.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/web_api_gateway) demonstrates how to run a Flask web gateway and use it to publish to a Kafka topic via HTTP POST requests.

 ## How to run